-FSA will rank offers submitted by landowners for the 60th general CRP signup period according to the Environmental Benefits Index (EBI).
+FSA will rank submitted general signup 64 offers according to the Environmental Benefits Index (EBI).
 FSA collects data for each EBI factor based on the relative environmental benefits for the land offered.

 EBI rankings are unique for each tract of land offered for general CRP.

 FSA assigns each offer a score based on the offer's relative environmental factors.
 Each offer competes with all other offers.

 FSA determines the acceptability of the offer based on the ranking results.

-For the 60th general CRP signup period, FSA will use the following EBI factors to assess the environmental benefits for the land offered, as follows:
+For general CRP signup 64, FSA will use the following EBI factors to assess the environmental benefits for the land offered, as follows: